Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • The quantity and quality of the recovery program

-2. Repetitive Practice Is Key
+2. Repetitive Practice Is Key for Stroke Recovery

 “Carefully directed, well-focused, repetitive practice” is key to any neurorehabilitation program.
-It’s the same concept as if you were to learn a new skill like a musical instrument.
+It’s the same concept as if you were to learn a new skill like playing a musical instrument.
 Repetitive practice effectively retrains your brain.

-3. Recurrent Stroke Prevention Should be Approached with Vigilance
+3. Recurrent Stroke Prevention Should Be Approached With Vigilance

 Patients and healthcare professionals should be especially vigilant in preventing another stroke—roughly one in four stroke patients have had a stroke in the past.